 So you’d like to know abit more about the WBBC, read on

-The World Belly Boarding Championship (WBBC) was first started in 2002 at Chapel Porth by Martyn Ward and Chris Ryan as a memorial contest to the late Arthur Traveller, a Londoner who holidayed with his wooden board at Chapel Porth every year.
-From its humble beginnings with only a handful of competitors it has now grown into the World Championships we see today with over 200 entrants.
+The World Belly Boarding Championship (WBBC) was first started six years ago at Chapel Porth by Martyn Ward (RNLI Lifeguard Supervisor) and Chris Ryan (Chapel Porth National Trust Car Park Attendant) as a memorial contest to the late Arthur Traveller, a Londoner who holidayed with his wooden board at Chapel Porth every year.
+From its humble beginnings with only a handful of competitors it has now grown into the World Championships we see today with over 100 entrants.

 From the beginning it has been a very simple, back-to-basics comp – no wetsuits, no leashes and no swim fins.
-A bit of wood and a swimsuit is all you need, you don’t even need to bring money as the entry fee is free.
+A bit of wood and a swimsuit is all you need, you don’t even need to bring money as the entry fee is free although a donation would be massively appreciated!
+Even parking is free if you’re a National Trust member, and there’s a free tea or coffee for each competitor thanks to Robin Ross of Chapel Porth Beach Café.

 The first surfing of this type which we now call “Belly Boarding” (although in the UK it was just called surfing on surfboards until the arrival of the Malibu boards in the early 1960s) is thought to have started in the very early 1900s when a form of the Hawaiian ‘Paipo’ board was copied by British soldiers returning from the Great War inspired by stories of surfing from South Africa, Australia and Hawaii.